 How To Use dd command In Linux/Unix To Make USB Bootable?

-DD command is used to create a bootable disk from an existing image as it clones data from one disk or partition (or a disk image) to other at the byte or block level.
-When I said clone, I mean dd command copies the whole partitioning information, file system data, and every bit of information as well, which is not possible to copy using file system copy.
+DD command is used to create a bootable disk from an existing image as it clones data from one disk or partition (or a disk image) to others at the byte or block level.
+When I said clone, I mean dd command copies the whole partitioning information, filesystem data, and every bit of information as well, which is not possible to copy using file system copy.

 List The Disks